Monkatraz/mainframe/README.md

 ## Basic Architecture
 Mainframe is a static, single-page-application.
 Mainframe interacts with its remote database using only serverless functions and client-side API calls.
 This is part of the reason why Mainframe is cheap to run, as it basically _isn't_ whenever nobody is using it.

-This lead to the usage of [Netlify](www.netlify.com), and [FaunaDB](www.fauna.com).
+Mainframe uses [Netlify](www.netlify.com) and [FaunaDB](www.fauna.com).
 Netlify is inexpensive if you avoid usage of it's supplemental features, such as Netlify Identity.
-FaunaDB is just a really well priced database with a really lenient free tier.
-It also has optional integration with Netlify.
+FaunaDB is just a well priced database with a really lenient free tier.
+Additionally, it provides an extremely rich API and feature-set, especially for serverless/static websites.

-In order to actually be functional as a wiki, Mainframe makes heavy use of Netlify Functions (AWS Lambda, basically) and FaunaDB.
-The Netlify Functions mostly just handle secure tasks that cannot be facilitated purely between the client and FaunaDB.
+In order to actually be functional as a wiki, Mainframe makes heavy use of FaunaDB, with some supplemental usage of Netlify Functions.
 FaunaDB itself is a document-based database.
 It is extremely well-suited for a wiki, although it doesn't do well with binary data.
 Mainframe is tightly integrated with FaunaDB, with the database API natively using FQL expressions and maximizing usage of FaunaDB's advanced features.

 The integration between Mainframe and FaunaDB is to the point that it is near-certain that a guest will never need to invoke a Netlify Function.
 Nearly all interaction with the site can be expressed as direct client to database API interactions.